zzhengweii/zweckers/README.md

 - Click **"Back"** to clear selections and start over.

 ### 💬 Chatbot
-- Query the relationships visualized in the Dashboard.
+- Query the relationships visualised in the Dashboard.
 - Create a new chat by naming the chat and clicking **"Submit"**.
 - Start chatting (e.g., **"What is the relationship between Starbucks and National Labor Relations Board Judge?"**).